alonitac/VMware25/tutorials/esxi_intro.md

 However, since we are operating in a lab environment with **nested ESXi** (ESXi running as a VM on Ubuntu), we will start the installation from setup wizard, as if you already booted from the installation media.

-You'll be installing ESXi on a system equipped with a **4-core Intel Xeon processor, 4GB RAM**.
+You'll be installing ESXi on the following hardware specifications:

-in addition, you have 2 disks, and 2 uplinks...
+ - 4-core Intel Xeon processor.
+ - 4GB RAM.
+ - 2 disks:
+   - 32GB used for the internal operations of the ESXi.
+   - 100GB used for VM disks.
+- 2 network interface cards (NICs).

+Obviously the ESXi is not running on real hardware but is instead being virtualized in the Linux lab.

 1. Connect to your lab environment via RDP.
+2. Open up a terminal and create an ESXi host simply by `create-esxi <your-host-name>`, while changing `<your-host-name>` to a host name, e.g. `alon-esxi8-host-1`.
 2. To view the **Direct Console User Interface (DCUI)** screen of your ESXi host (as if you were physically in front of it), open a terminal and type the `virt-manager` command.
 3. In the opened window, select your ESXi host and click **Open**.
 4. Once the ESXi installer is launched, follow the instructions there to complete the host setup wizard. **Notes**: